fhardm/igm/igm/modules/process/debris_cover/debris_cover.md

 ||`--part_moraine_builder`|`False`|Build a moraine using off-glacier immobile particles|
 ||`--smb_oestrem_D0`|`0.065`|Characteristic debris thickness (m) in Oestrem curve calculation|

 Code written by F. Hardmeier.
-Partially adapted from the particles module, which was originally written by G. Jouvet, improved and tested by C.-M. Stucki.
+Partially adapted from the particles module, which was originally written by G. Jouvet and C.-M. Stucki.